Today's Articles

 not a 'Leap of Faith'

-"Jumping the Broom," is celebrated on this date.
+On this date, "Jumping the Broom" is celebrated.
 This is an African American term and custom for marriage.

 The significance of the broom to Black heritage and history originates in the West African country of Ghana.
-During the Trans-Atlantic Slave Trade, most of Ghana in the 18th century was ruled by the Asante or Ashanti Confederacy.
-The Asante’s urban areas and roads were kept conspicuously clean according to visiting British and Dutch traders with the use of locally made brooms.
+During the Trans-Atlantic Slave Trade, the Asante or Ashanti Confederacy ruled most of Ghana in the 18th century.
+According to visiting British and Dutch traders who used locally made brooms, Asante's urban areas and roads were kept conspicuously clean.
 These same brooms were used by wives or servants to clean the courtyards of palaces or homes.
 The broom in Asante and other Akan cultures also held spiritual value and symbolized sweeping away past wrongs or removing evil spirits.

 This is where the broom comes into play regarding marriage.
-Brooms were (are) waved over the heads of marrying couples to ward off spirits.
-The couple would often but not always jump over the broom at the end of the ceremony.
+Brooms were (are) waved over the heads of married couples to ward off spirits.
+The couple would often, but not always, jump over the broom at the end of the ceremony.
 Jumping over the broom symbolized the wife's commitment or willingness to clean the courtyard of the new home she had joined.
 Furthermore, it expressed her overall commitment to the house.
 It also represented the determination of who ran the household.
 Whoever jumped highest over the broom could be the decision-maker of the household (usually the man).
-The jumping of the broom does not add up to taking a "leap of faith."
+Jumping the broom does not add to taking a "leap of faith."

-The irony is that the practice of jumping the broom was largely discarded after Emancipation in America which was consistent with the eventual fall of the Ashanti Confederacy in Ghana in 1897 and the coming of British customs.
-Jumping the Broom did survive in the Americas, especially in the United States, among slaves brought from the Asante area.
+The irony is that jumping the broom was largely discarded after Emancipation in America, which was consistent with the eventual fall of the Ashanti Confederacy in Ghana in 1897 and the arrival of British customs.
+However, jumping the Broom did survive in the Americas, especially in the United States, among slaves from the Asante area.
 This particular Akan practice of jumping the broom was picked up by other African ethnic groups in the Americas and used to strengthen marriages during slavery among their communities.

 In the 21st century, many African and African American couples include jumping the broom at the end of their wedding ceremonies as a tribute to tradition.
-And even couples who do not actually jump a broom when they get married, often referred to or at least recognize, the phrase to be synonymous with getting married in the same way most Americans associate "tying the knot" with getting married.
+Even couples who do not jump a broom when they get married often refer to, or at least recognize, the phrase to be synonymous with getting married in the same way most Americans associate "tying the knot" with getting married.

-Broom jumping is also practiced by non-Black groups and in different religions around the world with some variation.
-Wiccans and Gypsies are among some of the groups who developed their own broom-jumping tradition.
+Broom jumping is also practiced by non-Black groups and in different religions around the world, with some variation.
+Wiccans and Gypsies are among some of the groups that developed their own broom-jumping traditions.

 Reference: